RamanGodun/State-symmetric-blueprint-mono-repo/ADR/ADR-001-State-symmetric-architecture.md

    Features can share models across sub-flows (e.g., Auth/Profile reuse), allowing pragmatic composition without duplication.

 9. **Distributed Modular Structure**
    The monorepo follows a distributed modular architecture: all code is organized into dedicated Flutter packages, each owning its own dependency scope and responsibility.
    This structure enables true isolation of concerns, clear ownership boundaries, and frictionless code reuse across apps and state managers.

-Packages and roles:
-• core → foundational infrastructure: navigation, overlays, localization, theming, error handling, animations, form fields
-• features → reusable domain and data layers for individual features (auth, profile, etc.)
-• bloc_adapter / riverpod_adapter → state-manager's specific codebase, including thin glue packages bridging the shared layers with BLoC/Cubit or Riverpod ecosystems
-• firebase_adapter → backend integration layer; isolates Firebase SDK dependencies
-• app_bootstrap → unified startup pipeline and environment setup shared by all apps

 🟢 **Result:** 90%+ code reuse with minimal overhead, fast onboarding, and improved DX — the golden mean between state-agnostic benefits and engineering pragmatism.

-## 4. 💡 Success Criteria and Alternatives Considered

-### 🧪 Success Criteria for accepted decisions

-- [ ] **Reuse ROI**: Symmetry pays off when feature reuse probability ≥ **15–25%** across apps/stacks.
-- [ ] **Adapter Overhead**: amortized ≤ **5–10% LOC per feature** (target ≤200 LOC, hard cap 300 LOC).
-- [ ] **Migration Savings**: ≥ **40–80%** code saved when features migrate to another app with different SM.
-- [ ] **Testing & Maintenance Cost**: reduced duplication → no need to test/maintain multiple Presentation layers for the same feature; only adapters require thin coverage.
-- [ ] **Onboarding**: new developers productive in < **1 week** (familiar Clean Architecture + thin adapters).
-- [ ] **Delivery Speed**: feature delivery cycle < **2 weeks**, thanks to 90%+ reuse.
-- [ ] **Shared UI**: > **90% of UI widgets reused without modification** across apps.

-### **Alternatives Considered**

-1. **Pure State-Agnostic (heavy abstractions)**
-   • ✅ **Pros:** maximal state‑manager independence.
-With an already developed infrastructure (contracts, adapters, seams, test scaffolding), features can be migrated faster between different SMs‑based apps.
-   • ❌ **Cons:** verbose, complex, high parity tax, steep learning curve, slower delivery.
-Very high upfront cost — the infrastructure codebase must first be developed and later maintained, otherwise the benefits never materialize.

-2. **Choose one state‑manager per project (BLoC/Cubit for Enterprise/Banking, Riverpod for mid‑sized/modern apps, Provider for legacy/simple cases)**
-   • ✅ **Pros:** clean, minimal setup, small app size, familiar DX, straightforward onboarding.
-   • ❌ **Cons:** reduced flexibility — each feature is effectively locked into its chosen SM.
-Reuse across SMs is limited (→ at least duplicated Presentation layers).
-Testing and maintenance costs rise (every duplicate Presentation layer must be covered separately).
-Migration is much harder:
-   – From **Riverpod → Cubit/BLoC/Provider** requires building a GetIt‑based DI layer.
-   – From **BLoC → Riverpod/Provider** requires creating EventStreamManager equivalents.
-   – For both directions, shared infrastructure (themes, overlays, localization, routing, animations) must be replicated.
-   **Result:** each migration demands substantial infrastructure rebuild, making parity migrations often impractical in real projects.

-## 5. 🧨 Consequences
+## 3 🧨 Consequences of accepted decisions

 ### ✅ Positive